 Who should attend

-Those who wish to gain a wider understanding of the issues surrounding mental health and how and why positive and negative mental health affects business.
+This course is open to all staff members who have line management or supervisory responsibilities who wish to gain a wider understanding of the issues surrounding mental health and how and why positive and negative mental health affects business.
 The course will enable you to work more effectively with people experiencing mental health problems.

 Managers who wish to attend Leading with Mental Health in mind must first complete this course.